Loke Yew: Early life

-Businesses
+Business

+Loke's business gradually grew and he left his staff and nephew, Cheong Yoke Choy, in charge of the store while he travelled to northern Malaya, particularly Perak to explore the tin mining business.
+Loke's initial mines at Kamunting did fairly well but tin prices fell during the Larut Wars which affected his business.
+He would lose $140,000 in his tin business.
+Loke would then profit from supplying food to members of the Ghee Hin Kongsi, of which he was a member, fighting during the Larut Wars.

-The ambitious young man took great risks in his new venture in Perak, and lost nearly $60,000 in his first four years.
-But he persisted in keeping the business going until he found a rich tin deposit in Kelian Bahru in Perak.
-His tin-mining business suddenly took an upswing, and Loke then went on to acquire and own many more tin mines, and rubber and coconut plantations in Perak.
-He also ventured into supplying provisions to British troops during the Perak War, running a pawnbroking business, and even obtained monopoly for liquor sales, gambling licences and other privileges from the colonial government.
+After the Larut Wars and the Perak War, the Kinta District of Perak was opened up and Loke managed to re-established himself back in Perak.Loke would then go on to acquire and own many more tin mines, and rubber and coconut plantations in Perak.
+He also ventured into the pawnbroking business, and even obtained monopoly for liquor sales, gambling licences and other privileges from the colonial government.

 Loke's other assets included several hundred hectares of land, real estate and properties in both Singapore, Malaya, Hong Kong and China.
 Loke Yew was the largest shareholder in Pahang Motor Car Service, owned shares in the Raub Straits Trading Company, Straits Steamship and Federal Engineers, partly owned Burmah Rice Mill, made investments in properties all over Singapore and Malaya.
 He played a leading role along with his nephews (sons of one of his sisters) named Cheong Yoke Choy and Cheong Yoke Choong in establishing Kwong Yik Bank, which opened in July 1915.

 Loke also went into partnership with Thamboosamy Pillai in managing the New Tin Mining Company in Rawang.
 They were the first to use electric pumps for mining in Malaya.

 In 1936, his son, Loke Wan Tho, along with his fourth wife, Lim Cheng Kim established Associated Theatres Ltd—later renamed Cathay Organisation.
-In 1939 the Loke conglomerate built Singapore's first skyscraper, the Cathay Building.
+In 1939, the Loke conglomerate built Singapore's first skyscraper, the Cathay Building.